mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 This feature is heavely inspired by [Aspect Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) although I don't think this is Aspect Oriented Programming per se but it carries a lot of similarities.

-[Analytics](http://artsy.github.io/blog/2014/08/04/aspect-oriented-programming-and-aranalytics/) is a kind of cross-cutting concerns because an analytics strategy necessarily affects every part of the system.
-Analytics thereby crosscuts all classes and methods.

-This feature is build to work at compile time like Codable and SE-0185 Synthesizing Equatable and Hashable conformance.
+This feature is build to work at compile time like Codable and Equatable and Hashable conformance([SE-0185](https://github.com/apple/swift-evolution/blob/master/proposals/0185-synthesize-equatable-hashable.md)).

 [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a big common problem in programming that Aspect Oriented Programming help to reduce.